 Finland's interests must be taken into account in the international tax reforms

-Thus, Finland must be closely involved in the EU and OECD taxation projects.
-The tax souvereignty of EU countries must be defended.
+Finland must be closely involved in the EU and OECD taxation projects.
+The tax sovereignty of EU countries must be defended.
 Finland, as a small, digitized exporting country that relies on intellectual property rights, is in a completely different position than large member countries with their bigger consumer markets.

-Allocating significantly more taxation right to country of consumption should not be supported.
+Fundamental transition towards consumption based corporate income taxation should not be supported.
+This would mean allocating significantly more taxation right to the country of consumption.
 Such proposals are, for example:

-2. previously proposed EU digital tax and CCCTB model
+2. previously proposed EU digital tax (currently on hold)

 The Organisation for Economic Co-operation and Development OECD is finalizing its significant corporate tax package consisting of two pillars (Pillar 1 and Pillar 2).
-The aim is to update international corporate taxation considering the digitalization of the economy.
+The aim is to update international corporate taxation to address the tax challenges emerged due to the digitalization of the economy.
 The reform would also mean the introduction of a global minimum tax of 15 %.
+OECD has published the Pillar 2 GloBE (Global Anti-Base Erosion) model rules, commentary and information return rules.

-Finland should hold on to its tax souverignity
+Finland should hold on to its tax sovereignty

-The European Commission has proposed that the recovery package (RRF) and long-term budget (MFF) would be partially funded with new own resources, including various taxes, including:
+The European Commission has proposed that its long-term budget (MFF) would be partially funded with new own resources, including:

-• 25% of the extended Emissions Trading System income (ETS, Emission Trading System)
+• 25% of the extended Emissions Trading System income (ETS)

 • Financial Transaction Tax (FTT)

 Always, when possible, a global tax model should be preferred and supported.
-Introducing globally different EU-wide corporate income taxation systems does not support companies to locate in the EU, and results in additional administrative costs, hitting the SMEs hardest.
-Thus, does not promote level playing field.
+Introducing globally different EU-wide corporate income taxation systems does not support EU's attractiveness as a business location, and results in additional administrative costs, hitting the SMEs hardest.
 Globally different tax systems are likely to cause expensive tax disputes, double taxation, heavy administrative costs, possible protective counter tax legislation and increased tax burden for EU companies.
 This does not enhance proper functioning of the Digital Single Market (DSM) and is likely to harm the competitiveness and growth throughout the EU.

 Sustainability and the fight against climate change must also be taken into account in taxation.
-Investments in innovations that put less burden on the environment and increase productivity and efficiency should not be made less attractive by stricter taxation of digitized business.
+For example, hydrogen should be included as a low-emission form of energy and within the scope of lower energy taxation when updating the energy tax directive.
+Investments in innovations that put less burden on the environment and increase productivity and efficiency should not be made less attractive by stricter taxation of digitalizing business.

 It is necessary to develop Finland's tax treaty network so that companies are not hit by double taxation and heavy tax disputes.
 When making investment and location decisions, companies operating in the international market evaluate whether the country in question has a comprehensive, up-to-date double tax treaty network.
 Double taxation (e.g. in software revenues) should also be prevented by legislative changes and by developing dispute resolution procedures.

 SMEs in particular need more knowledge about international taxation.
-The development of the tax administration and Team Finland's guidelines is necessary.
+The tax administration's and Team Finland's guidance should be further developed.

 Read more: